GaleProulx/sea-of-book.github.io/_posts/Recounting_of_Steel/2021-4-3-The_Museum.md

 "Here you go!"
 Obli handed all fifteen copper pieces.
 Looking back at Fade, they winked.

 The wink hurt.
-It wasn't hard to tell even as their daughter that this outing took a lot of saving to make happen.
+It wasn't hard to tell even as their daughter that this outing took a lot of savings to make happen.
 A trip like this was not going to happen again anytime soon.

 Stepping inside brought the same sense of aw that Fade had just looking at the outside of the building.
 Chandeliers lit the huge entrance with winding wooden staircases splitting off in all sorts of directions.
 In the center, between all the staircases sat a giant model of the Fourth Division.
 Velvet ropes surrounded it to make sure no patron got too close.